OldRacingCars.com

 22. Surtees TS10 [03] (Carlos Ruesch): New for Carlos Reusch to race as a works entry in the 1972 F2 series, first appearing at Hockenheim in mid-April.
 Reutsch had backing from Automovil Club Argentina and the state-owned YPF petrol company, and struck a deal with Surtees to drive a third works car.
 Unlike the Matchbox-sponsored cars for Hailwood and 'Big John', Reusch's car was white and yellow, and wore YPF signage.
 At Pau, in only his second race in the car, Reusch crashed heavily, and the car was written off.

 23. Brabham BT38 [12] (Henri Pescarolo): New for Motul Rondel Racing in 1972, and raced by Bob Wollek, Henri Pescarolo (who won at Enna-Pergusa), and others.
 One of a group of cars sold to South Africa after the Torneio do Brasil.
 Raced by Jackie Pretorius in 1973, using an Alan Smith Cosworth FVC, then to John Amm for 1974.
 Converted to Formula Atlantic and raced again by Amm in 1976.
-Then unknown until reportedly located by Thomas Koch in South Africa some time around 1997-1999, and imported to the US.
+It was retained by John Amm until 1994 and then sold to Dickon Daggitt who had the car restored by Peanuts Fouche in Cape Town.
+After the restoration, it was sold to Thomas Koch some time around 1997-1999, and exported to the US.
 Then sold to Terry Allard (Denver, CO) some time before 2005.

 24. Brabham BT36 [4] (Roland Binder): New to Rolf Stommelen as part of the Eifelland Wohnwagenbau (Caravaning) team for F2 in 1971.
 To Roland Binder (Esslingen, Germany) in F2 and hillclimbs in 1973.
 Later to Wittwer Racing, when the car had been modified with strange March bodywork, and sold to Ruedi Jauslin, then to dealer Fridolin Hämmerli.
 Then sold to Hansmarkus Huber who bought new Brabham bodywork from Peter Denty Racing; then sold to Albert Eggs, and sold by him to 'someone from Zurich'.
 Subsequent history unknown.
 A car with this number seen in 2003 with Sid Hoole and then in 2005 with Joseph (Sepp) Meyer.